nerdyguy64/Java-OpenGL-Geometry-Drawer/README.md

 <img src="/Read-Me-Images/Class_Diagram.png" alt="Class Diagram" width="580" height="369">

 You must compile and run with the "Required Libraries" in order for everything to be successful.
 The main static method is found in the class called "Runner."
-Lastly, I wanted to upload a jar to github, but sadly, it exceeded the max size allowed to be uploaded (>100 MB).

 ### What does it look like?